 Irish names tend to vary widely in their spelling and overall form.
 The original Gaelic form of the name Cavanough is Caomhanach, an adjective denoting association with St. Caomhan.
 The first Kavanagh, Donal, the son of Dermot MacMurrough, was fostered by a successor of this saint.

 Early Origins of the Cavanough family

-Another 458 words (33 lines of text) covering the year 1889 is included under the topic Early Cavanough History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cavanough research.
+Another 141 words (10 lines of text) covering the year 1889 is included under the topic Early Cavanough History in all our PDF Extended History products and printed products wherever possible.

 Cavanough Spelling Variations